kusalshrestha/react-native-esewa-service/README.md

 # react-native-esewa-service

-Esewa service for react native projects.
+This is an unofficial esewa service integration for react native projects.
+However it has less issues comparitive to existing esewa react native libraries.
+TODO: ios integration

 ## Installation